mduqueoviedo/cv-asker/docs/architecture.md

 - The PDF is the source of truth for RAG ingestion.
 - Derived CV metadata is not used as an ingestion input.
-- The original requirements PDF is stored locally at `.local/requirements/ai-full-stack-developer-business-case.pdf` and excluded from git.

 ## System Diagram